josegabrielrosas/Intel_Machine_Learning/README.md

 # Intel Machine Learning
-This course provides an overview of machine learning fundamentals on modern Intel® architecture.
+This course from Intel, provides an overview of machine learning fundamentals on modern Intel® architecture.
 Topics covered include:
 <br>Reviewing the types of problems that can be solved
 <br>Understanding building blocks Learning the fundamentals of building models in machine learning
 <br>Exploring key algorithms